lvxinfu/hw3/README.md

 ### 1. Is it possible to measure the quality of an arbitrary section of code?
 If so, how should we measure?
 If not, why not?

 Some my own thoughts after class of week 6.
-On the class, we learn some metrics to measure the code.
+On the class, we learn some metrics to measure the code. <br />
 *Halstead's Complexity Measures*: <br />
 Operators: traditional(+, -), and keywords(return, if, break), N1(unique n1) <br />
 Operands: identifiers, constants, N2(unique n2) <br />

 Length: N = N1 + N2 <br />
 Vocabulary: n = n1 + n2 <br />
-Volume: V = Nlog_2n <br />
+Volume: V = Nlog~2n <br />
 Difficulty: D = (n1/2)*(N2/n2) <br />
 Effort: E = V * D <br />
-Bugs delivered: E^2/3/3000 <br />
+Bugs delivered: E^2/3^/3000 <br />

 *Cyclocmatic Complexity Measures*: <br />
 v(G) = #edges - #vertices + 2 <br />